G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

    --1--Step 4.
 View your domain’s traffic: "step-4-view-your-domain-traffic"
    --1--Step 5.
 Test your WAAP configuration: "step-5-test-your-waap-configuration"
    --1--Step 6.
 Allow admins, bots, and CMS: "step-6-allow-admins-bots-and-cms"
    --1--Step 7.
-Configure your APIse: "step-7-configure-your-apis"
+Configure your APIs: "step-7-configure-your-apis"
    --1--Step 8.
-Enable protect mode: "step-7-enable-protect-mode"
+Enable protect mode: "step-8-enable-protect-mode"
 pageTitle: Set up Gcore WAAP for your domain | Gcore
 pageDescription: Learn how to integrate your domain with our WAAP and configure initial settings.
 ---